MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/build-dynamic-lean-configuration-manager.md

 > [!NOTE]
 > This article was written by Microsoft experts in the field who work with enterprise customers to deploy Office.

 Managing Microsoft 365 Apps in larger organizations can be a complex task.
-You might have to handle multiple update channels, you might have to review multiple Office releases, or you might have to identify and remediate devices which are showing a configuration drift.
-This article will share some best practices on how to use Microsoft Entdpoint Configuration Manager's [dynamic collections](https://docs.microsoft.com/mem/configmgr/core/clients/manage/collections/create-collections) to simplify management.
-For dynamic collections, Configuration Manager will add and remove devices to and from collections based on a set of rules and queries automatically.
-These dynamic collections update themselves automatically and provide a current view of your environment.
+You might have to support multiple update channels, have multiple Office releases in your environment at the same time, or have to identify and remediate devices which are showing a configuration drift.
+This article will share some best practices on how to use Microsoft Endpoint Configuration Manager's [dynamic collections](https://docs.microsoft.com/mem/configmgr/core/clients/manage/collections/create-collections) to simplify management.
+For dynamic collections, Configuration Manager will add and remove devices to and from collections based on a set of rules and queries.
+These dynamic collections update themselves automatically and always provide a current view into your environment.

 This article covers the following scenarios: